 Life of Pi is a beautifully shot film that exists somewhere in between the worlds of fantasy and adventure.
 Adapted from the Yann Mantel novel of the same name, about a young Indian teenager stuck adrift on a raft with a tiger, hyena, orangutan, and zebra, it was considered for years to be utterly unfilmable.
 Pi finally found its intrepid director in Ang Lee, who decided to shoot digitally and shoot 3D, and the result was a colorful, amazing visual experience that looked nothing like anything that came before it.

 Life of Pi contains a bevy of advanced special effects shots, with a good deal of the movie, including co-protagonist Richard Parker the Tiger, generated by computers.
-Claudio Miranda had the difficult task of photographing much of a film that didn’t exist in reality, yet capturing its epic essence in a way that would match the unbelievable CGI being prepared.
+Claudio Miranda had the difficult task of photographing much of a film that didn’t exist in reality yet captured its epic essence in a way that would match the unbelievable CGI being prepared.

 The money and effort spent on the tank underlines how important the ocean setting was to Life of Pi.
-For many shots of the film, the frame would be almost entirely water.
-As such, Ang Lee decided to shoot the film in 3D, a technology still unproven and not as well-respected at the time, when Avatar had yet to been released and revolutionize the medium.
+For many film shots, the frame would be almost entirely water.
+As such, Ang Lee decided to shoot the film in 3D, a technology still unproven and not as well-respected at the time, when Avatar had yet to be released and revolutionized the medium.
 By adding depth to the image, Lee felt the power of the ocean and the subtleties of its movements could be more accurately captured.

 Deferring to his director of photography, Ang Lee asked Miranda to choose the camera the crew would use to shoot the film.
 Miranda eventually decided to use the Arri Alexa for its high contrast range.
 Using the Alexa, the crew could create subtleties and grades of shade and light despite the sun’s overpowering presence.

-From documentaries to music videos to capstone projects, our cinematography programs teach the discipline with a hands-on approach, offering a variety of different assignments for prospective cinematographers.
-Learn more about our program curriculums on our Cinematography Programs page.
+From documentaries to music videos to capstone projects, our cinematography programs teach the discipline with a hands-on approach, offering various assignments for prospective cinematographers.
+Learn more about our program curriculums on our Cinematography programs page.